-But does that mean that you shouldn't pursue data analytics if you have no interest in it?
+But does that mean that you shouldn't pursue coding if you have no interest in it?

 Well...
 Not really.
-In the digital age, everyone needs to learn data analytics; with the huge amounts of data that the world generates, you'll eventually need to learn some basic data analytics skills to stay relevant in the digital age.
+In the digital age, everyone needs to learn coding and data analytics; with the huge volumes of data that the world generates, you'll eventually need to learn some basic coding and data analytics skills to stay relevant in the digital age.

-The good news is it doesn't have to be an all-or-nothing scenario - you're free to pursue incorporate data analytics skills in your current job scope too!
+The good news is it doesn't have to be an all-or-nothing scenario – you're free to pursue incorporate coding and data analytics skills in your current job scope too!

 For example, you love your job in recruitment and Human Resources.
 Instead of switching to a data analyst role, you can use HR Analytics or People Analytics, or the use of data analytics for the HR function, to improve performance in your current role.

 By pursuing a hybrid role like the above, you ensure that you can continue doing what you love with a much lower risk of being obsolete with technological disruptions.

 At Gen Infiniti Academy, we help graduates gain technological capabilities and internationally recognised certificates that allow them to thrive despite technological disruptions.
 Find out how you can differentiate and brand yourself as a digitally ready employee with our data analytics course.